pipalacademy/pipal.in-old/courses/http-bottom-up.md

 layout: page
 title: HTTP Bottom Up
 permalink: /courses/http-bottom-up/
 ---

 # HTTP Bottom Up

+<strong>HTTP Bottom Up</strong> is a two-day hands-on course to explore everything that happens behind the scenes of your favorite web framework.

 There are many popular modern web frameworks.
 While these frameworks make it easy to get started with developing web applications, they hide lot of details that